per1234/EtherEventQueue/README.md

  `EtherEventQueue.flushQueue()` - Remove all events from the queue.
  - Returns: none

+`EtherEventQueue.checkQueueOverflow()` - Check if the event queue has overflowed since the last time checkQueueOverflow() was called.
+- Parameter: none
+- Returns: false == queue has not overflowed since the last check, true == queue has overflowed since the last check
+  - Type: boolean

+`EtherEventQueue.setResendDelay(resendDelay)` - Set the event resend delay.
+- Parameter: resendDelay - (ms)The delay before resending resend or confirm type queued events.
+  -Type: unsigned long
+- Returns: none

+`EtherEventQueue.getResendDelay()` - Returns the value of the queued event resend delay.
+- Parameter: none
+- Returns: resendDelay - (ms)The delay before resending resend or confirm type queued events.
+  -Type: unsigned long

+`EtherEventQueue.setNode(nodeNumber, nodeIP)` - Set the IP address of a node.
+- Parameter: nodeNumber - The number of the node to set.
+  - Type: byte
+- Parameter: nodeIP - The IP Address of the node to set.
+  - Type: IPAddress or 4 byte array.
+  - Returns: true == success, false == invalid nodeNumber

+`EtherEventQueue.removeNode(node)` - Remove a node.
+- Parameter: nodeNumber - The number or IP address of the node to remove.
+  - Type: byte, 4 byte array, or IPAddress
+- Returns: none

+`EtherEventQueue.getIP(nodeNumber)` - Returns the IP address of the given node.
+- Parameter: nodeNumber - The number of the node to return the IP address of.
+  - Type: byte
+- Returns: IP address of the given node.
+  -Type: IPAddress

+`EtherEventQueue.getNode(IP)` - Get the node number of an IP address.
+Nodes can be defined in EtherEventQueueNodes.h.
+- Parameter: IP - The IP address to determine the node number of
+  - Type: IPAddress or 4 byte array
+- Returns: node number, -1 == no match
+  - Type: int8_t

 `EtherEventQueue.checkTimeout()` - Check for newly timed out nodes.
 - Parameter: none
 - Returns: Node number of the tirst newly timed out node found or -1 if no timed out node found.